-The event handlers are typically in the application layer, because you will use infrastructure objects like repositories or an application API for the microservice's behavior.
-In that sense, event handlers are similar to command handlers, so both are part of the application layer.
+The event handlers are typically placed at the application layer as you will be using specific infrastructure objects like Repositories, or any application API for the microservice's behavior.
+From that sense, event handlers are similar to command handlers, so both are part of the application layer.
 The important difference is that a command should be processed just once.
-A domain event could be processed zero or n times, because if can be received by multiple receivers or event handlers with a different purpose for each handler.
+A domain event could be processed zero or 'n' times targeting multiple purposes.

-The possibility of an open number of handlers per domain event allows you to add many more domain rules without impacting your current code.
-For instance, implementing the following business that has to happen right after an event might be as easy as adding a few event handlers (or even just one):
+Having the possibility of an open number of handlers per domain event would allow you to add many more domain rules without impacting/changing your current code.
+For instance, adding the following domain/business rule would be as easy as adding one or several new handlers for the following event:

-When the total amount purchased by a customer in the store, across any number of orders, exceeds \$6,000, apply a 10% off discount to every new order and notify the customer with an email about that discount for future orders.
+"When a customer's total amount purchased in the store (including any number of orders) exceeds \$6,000, apply a 10% off discount to every new order and notify the customer with an email about that discount for future orders"